cygnus-technology/reach-c-stack/docs/__source/Porting_guide/Porting.md

 ![alt_text](_images/CygnusLogo_REACH-horiz-bg_light.png "image_tooltip")

 # Porting Reach to a New Chip

+I3 Product Design

+version 3

-November, 2025	Chuck Peplinski	version 3
+November, 2025	Chuck Peplinski

 The original Reach version was built in the SiLabs ecosystem.
 It was soon after ported to the Nordic ecosystem where it is used by the Trico project.
 The SiLabs port is “bare metal,” in that there is no RTOS.
 It focuses on being as small as possible to prove its viability in small memory systems.
 But this is just one possible constraint.
 Other environments have different constraints.
 We have recently ported Reach to two new chips, namely the Microchip PIC32WM_BZ6204 ("BZ6") and the RealTek BW16 (AmebaD).
 Each of these are FreeRTOS systems.

-[Here is a slide deck](../Getting_Started/Cygnus_Reach_Overview.pdf) that gives some introductory background.
+[Here is a slide deck](../Getting Started/Cygnus_Reach_Overview.pdf) that gives some introductory background.

-## Ecosystems
+# Ecosystems

 Let’s compare and contrast five Reach ecosystems that we are familiar with.